Gikas Hardouvelis: Margin requirements matter

 In 1988, following the stock market crash of October 1987, Hardouvelis published an influential study concluding that in periods of high stock market margin requirements and in periods when margin requirements increase, excess volatility is low and deviations from fundamentals tend to subside.
 This work generated active discussion and a debate among academics and market practitioners and between the various US Exchanges.
 It influenced the reform of the legal framework governing the markets of futures on stock indices in the US.

-The correct Euro/Drachma exchange rate
+The correct euro/drachma exchange rate

 In January 1998, Hardouvelis co-authored with Dimitris Malliaropulos a study on the correct exchange rate between the domestic currency, the drachma, and the soon to be created Euro Area currency, the euro.
 This took place a few months before Greece joined the ERM2 and before the drachma exchange rate was locked to the euro.
 The study concluded that the Greek drachma was not overvalued relative to its long-term equilibrium value.
 This finding was in sharp contrast with the prevailing view of market analysts, economists, and policy makers.
 The study was both influential and prophetic, as it made a precise prediction for the exchange rate at which the drachma was eventually tied to the euro two years later, namely 1 euro = 340.75 drachmas.

+Pre-crisis early warning on the imbalances of the Greek economy

+In October 2007, prior to the eruption of the Great Financial Crisis and the subsequent 2009-2018 Greek crisis, Professor Hardouvelis published a study warning about the consequences of the unfolding major fiscal and external imbalances of the Greek economy and the lethargic view of the markets about the imbalances.
+He stressed the importance of structural reforms, which had to be implemented in a specific sequence to be successful.
+When the Greek crisis erupted two years later, the proposed sequence was reversed and as a result the crisis lasted longer.